JetBrains/mps-coderules/docs/content/example-lambdacalc-ext.md

 For example, in Haskell it is considered a good practice to write type annotations for all top-level definitions.
 But code documentation is not the only application of type annotations.

-Hindley-Milner type inference is a very powerful type system and allows to write very generic programs without type annotations at all.
+Hindley-Milner type inference is a very powerful typesystem and allows to write very generic programs without type annotations at all.
 But that conciseness comes at a price.
-This type system doesn't cover all terms that a programmer <!-- (even a sane programmer) --> would like to write.
+This typesystem doesn't cover all terms that a programmer <!-- (even a sane programmer) --> would like to write.
-For example, this construct is not typeable within Hindley-Milner type system: `let f = (\g → (g True, g 42)) in f (\x → x)`, but `f` here could have a type `(∀a.a → a) → (Bool, Int)`.
+For example, this construct is not typeable within Hindley-Milner typesystem: `let f = (\g → (g True, g 42)) in f (\x → x)`, but `f` here could have a type `(∀a.a → a) → (Bool, Int)`.
 You can also imagine a case, where you want to operate on heterogeneous lists with a polymorphic function: `f (g :: (∀c. [c] → Int) = g ["hello"] + g [1,2]`.
 Here `f` has a type `f :: (∀c. [c] → Int) → Int`.
 And this is a perfectly sane case for functional programming!

 There comes a notion of higher-rank polymorphism.
-Hindley-Milner type system can only infer rank-1 types.
+Hindley-Milner typesystem can only infer rank-1 types.
 Rank-1 types have only a single outer-most universal quantifier.
 For example, a familiar function `map` has a type `map :: ∀a b. (a → b) → [a] → [b]`.
 If a type contains quantifiers only to the right sides of arrows, it is a rank-1 type too.